 Why Do Dogs Shake When Scared?

 Dogs will sometimes shake out of response to both negative and positive emotions.
-Your dog may try to hide and shake when scared.
-When they are in the middle of an anxiety-induced situation like a thunderstorm or fireworks display, for instance, they will literally tremble with fear.
+When they are in the middle of a stressful situation like a thunderstorm or fireworks display, for instance, they will literally tremble with fear.

 When a dog shakes with fear, they are trying to “shake off” that pent-up, nervous energy they are feeling.
 The shaking is often accompanied by anxiously panting, pinning back the ears, and tucking the tail between the legs.

-Avoid situations that cause a large amount of stress for your dog, or consider talking to your veterinarian about anti-anxiety medication.
-You may also want to consult a behavioral dog trainer about desensitizing your dog to their stress triggers.
+Avoid situations that cause a large amount of stress for your dog, or consider talking to your veterinarian about anxiety medication.
+You may also want to consult a behavioral dog trainer about your dog’s stress triggers.